 (8) Each secured care unit resident must have access to a toilet without entering the corridor.

 (a) Doors to bathrooms may be removed in private rooms.

 (9) A secured care unit must provide for a nourishment station.
-The minimum standards for a nourishment station as indicated in section 2.5-126.96.36.199 of the 2010 Edition of the AIA Guidelines for Design and Construction of Hospital and Healthcare facilities include:
+The minimum standards for a nourishment station as indicated in section 2.5-220.127.116.11 of the 2018 Edition of the AIA Guidelines for Design and Construction of Hospitals and Health Care Facilities include:

 (a) a work counter;